joshHug/LeidenITP/labs/lab8.md

 ## exercise 4: Shapes and classes (standard)

-In this exercise, you will create a general shape class that can calculate several shapes.
+In this exercise, you will create a general 2D shape class that can calculate the circumference and area for several shapes.
+This is possible because most shapes have almost the same formula and if we ignore naming we can just say we have length1 and length2.
+These lengths can be radius, height, base, etc.

+Open exercise `shape.py` and follow the instructions.

+Just a quick discussion note, if you do not understand polymorphisms please skip this note: <br /> Generally this exercise is used to explain and implement polymorphisms with a base class and for each shape a separate class.
+However, often due to polymorphisms links between classes is mist.
+In this exercise, we made one class that rules them all.
+This is possible because the calculations for area and circumference is very similar for all 2D shapes.
+If polymorphisms is not needed many believe nowadays that a single class is better.

 ## exercise 5: 2Dvector classes (standard)